Alvin5/copo/README.md

 Objects and other data architectures stored as [protobuf](https://protobuf.dev/).

-Graph data is served with a Meta TAO like architecture with Redis in front (with point and range capabilities) and persistent storage(KV store e.g RocksDB+).
+Graph data is served with a Meta TAO like architecture with caching(Redis) in front (with point and range capabilities) and persistent storage(KV store e.g RocksDB+).
 We have explored and need to further explore the possibility of a single storage product(Redis, RocksDB, new Postgres features) for both cache and persistent storage -to support a new architecture that supports our efficiency, modularity and scalability requirements.

 ### Video Backend Infra